hilton/hilton.github.com/blog/_posts/2025-09-09-shrink-your-backlog.md

 **To shrink your backlog, don’t add items faster than you can make them bug free**.
 To achieve this, [implement a zero-bug policy](zero-bug-policy), to make development faster and more predictable.
-Then you don’t need as many backlog items to accurately have enough for the next 5–10 days.
+Then you don’t need as many backlog items to accurately have enough of them.

 ## Beyond backlogs